MEF-GIT/MEF-LSO-Legato-SDK/serviceApi/order/README.md

 **serviceOrderingNotification.api.yaml:**

-TODO
+None

 ## Release Irene:

 **Readiness status**: Call for Comments Ballot #1.
 Work in progress and is subject to change.

 **Summary:**

 - Updating Address model according to new definition in MEF 150
 - Revised, fully specialized Event model.
 - State change events now carry the value of the new `state`
 - `buyerId` and `sellerId` in notification now carried vie query params (consistent with seller side API)

 ### List of changes in the API: